cnadler86/mp_jpeg/README.md

 | RGB888    | 22.45             | 55.74                 |
 | CbYCrY    | 29.75             | 74.57                 |

-Block decode will be faster, because DRAM might be used.
+Block decode will be faster, because other RAM-type might be used.

 ### Encoder Benchmark